Discover the Archetypes Shaping Your Life

 Yvonne Nelson-Reid, PhD

-Yvonne Nelson-Reid, Ph.D. is the Senior Development Associate at Myers & Briggs Foundation (M&BF), the publisher for the People Stripes® website, a mother of 5, writer, teacher (BEd, MA), depth psychologist – Jungian and archetypal studies (MA, PhD), and career coach.
+Yvonne Nelson-Reid, Ph.D., is the Vice President of Education and Programs at Myers & Briggs Foundation®️ (M&BF), the editor/lead writer for the People Stripes®️ website, a mother of 5, writer, teacher (BEd, MA), depth psychologist – Jungian and archetypal studies (MA, PhD), and career coach.
 Parenting, teaching in a classroom, or on the ice as a figure skating coach has taught her a great deal about relationships and the importance of communication.

 View full author bio | Close